EnigmaCurry/d.rymcg.tech/step-ca/README.md

 ### Enable mTLS for an app

-Not every app is setup for mTLS, nor does it make sense to do so in a lot of cases, but a few of them have been given this new option, like [whoami](../whoami) and [nginx](../nginx).
+Most d.rymcg.tech apps have been made compatible with mTLS sentry authentication.
 In their respective `make config` menus, is the option to turn on mTLS authentication (``).

 ```
 ?
 Do you want to enable sentry authentication in front of this app (effectively making the entire site private)?